-- Limit switch status - Controller manipulated variable for controlling an actuator - Diagnostic messages - Status of a cleaning function in order to control a pump or a valve - You can assign a relay to multiple inputs in order to clean several sensors with just one cleaning unit, for example.
+- Limit switch status - Controller manipulated variable for controlling an actuator - Diagnostic messages - Status of a cleaning function in order to control a pump or a valve

+You can assign a relay to multiple inputs in order to clean several sensors with just one cleaning unit, for example.

-Menu/Setup/Outputs/Alarm relay or relay at channel no. Function Options Info Function Selection Off Limit switch Controller Diagnostics Cleaning (sensor) Formula (sensor) Analyzer Factory setting Alarm relays: Diagnostics Other relays: The following functions depend on the option selected.
+Mena betup butputs rharm relay of relay at channer no. Function Options Info Function Selection Off Limit switch Controller Diagnostics Cleaning (sensor) Formula (sensor) Device status signal Analyzer The following functions depend on the option selected.
 These versions are illustrated individually in the following sections to provide a clearer understanding of the options.
 Function = Off Switches off the relay function and means no further settings are required.
+Factory setting Alarm relays: Diagnostics Other relays: Off